kylephillips/wp-nested-pages/readme.txt

 * Nested Pages

 == Upgrade Notice ==

+= 1.3.12 =
+Resolves issue with custom user roles/permissions and deleting posts.
+Important patch for sites using custom user roles.
+Thanks to Yuksel Beyti for finding/patching.

 = 1.3.10 =
 Resolves deprecated function issue with SEO by Yoast update v1.7.3.
 Critical for sites running both Nested Pages and WordPress SEO by Yoast